Implementation of new application and digital pass system

 Modern, cheaper and flexible system

-The City Pass has two target groups: AOWs and people with an income below 120 percent of the welfare standard.
-Hoogerwerf: "Both groups receive the standard discounts offered by the City Pass.
-Depending on their pension, AOW'ers receive additional offers on top of this.
-In the group that is less well-off, everyone gets these offers.
-Until recently, these offers consisted of paper coupons that could be turned in at the agencies."
+The Stadspas has two target groups: retirees receiving AOW benefits and residents with an income below 120 per cent of the welfare threshold.
+Hoogerwerf: "Both groups receive the standard discounts offered by the Stadspas.
+Depending on their pension, AOW recipients may receive additional offers on top of this.
+For those in the lower-income group, everyone qualifies for these offers.

-A system that had seen its best days, because the administration was very laborious.
-In addition, the municipality wanted to get rid of the dated, expensive and inflexible City Pass application.
-"Our desire was twofold," Hoogerwerf explains.
-"We wanted to switch to a modern, cheaper and more flexible application for the Stadspas as well as replace the paper voucher system with a digital voucher system.
+Until recently, these offers consisted of paper coupons that could be redeemed at participating agencies.
+That system that had seen its best days, because the administration was very laborious.
+In addition, the municipality wanted to get rid of the dated, expensive and inflexible Stadspas application.
+"Our desire was twofold," Hoogerwerf explained.
+"We wanted to switch to a modern, cheaper and more flexible application for the Stadspas as well as replace the paper vouchers with a digital system.
 A job we couldn't do without outside help."

 Sharp project management